dedicate-project/beast/docs/example_programs.rst

 To illustrate how to implement BEAST programs, a couple of examples are provided.
 The following example programs can be found as part of the BEAST environment in `the repository
-<relativeJumpToAddressIfVariableGreaterThanZero>`_, with each featuring explanations of how the
+<https://github.com/dedicate-project/beast>`_, with each featuring explanations of how the programs
-programs work in their respective source code:
+work in their respective source code:

 Hello World